NETWAYS/jenkins-training/Extras/sicherheit.md

 !SLIDE bullets noprint
 #Pro-tips
-* Use a dedicated user with SSH key on every slave
+* Use a dedicated user with their own SSH key on every slave
  - Reduce security issues that somebody gains control on every slave
 * No passwords in job scripts
  - Even less when Jenkins is public

 !SLIDE smbullets printonly
 # Userauth